CheesecakeTV/SwiftGUI-Docs/01 Basic tutorials/02 Global options and Themes.md

 Every type of Element has its own global-option-class.
 That class is ALWAYS called exactly like the Element (no aliases atm).

-To change a global option, just change the fitting attribute of said class:
+To change a global option, just change the fitting attribute of said global-option-class:
 ```py
 import SwiftGUI as sg